Umbrella Insurance for Auto: Extra Liability Protection Explained

 Pincher's Pro Tip

-A $1 million umbrella policy costs as little as $150–$300 per year — often less than a few extra dollars a month.
+A $1 million umbrella policy averages around $383 per year — often just a few extra dollars a month.
 For most households, it's one of the highest-value insurance products available.
+Bundle it with your existing auto and home policies for the best rates.

 Trusted by Thousands